Murder suspect walks free as Hong Kong, Taiwan authorities clash

 While Chan has offered to surrender himself voluntarily, Hong Kong and Taiwan have clashed over the next steps.

-Embattled Hong Kong leader Carrie Lam held up Chan's case as an example of why an extradition bill was needed.
-Such a bill would have allowed suspects to be sent from Hong Kong to greater China, including the mainland, Taiwan and Macau.
+An extradition bill would have allowed criminal suspects to be sent from Hong Kong to greater China, including the mainland, Taiwan and Macau.

-The former British colony has been reeling from five months of unrest originally triggered by the proposed extradition bill but which has now evolved into a pro-democracy movement.

 The government has announced it will withdraw the bill but the protests have not stopped.
 The city's legislature is due to withdraw it formally on Wednesday.

-Hong Kong authorities said on Wednesday Chan should be free to go to Taiwan and surrender himself.
+Hong Kong's Secretary for Security John Lee said on Wednesday that Taiwanese authorities were obstructing the case for "political reasons" and Chan should be free to go to Taiwan and surrender himself.

+Taiwan has argued that his extradition without a legal assistance framework would damage Taiwan's sovereignty and put Taiwan under the "one China" framework.

+Beijing considers Taiwan to be a wayward province of “one China”, ineligible for state-to-state relations, and has never renounced the use of force to bring the island under its control.

-However, Taiwan's Mainland Affairs Council said in a statement it was "unbelievable" that Chan could be expected to take a flight to Taiwan by himself, "completely ignoring the safety of passengers on the same flights in order to serve the political arrangement of a 'surrender'".
+Taiwan's Mainland Affairs Council said in a statement earlier on Wednesday it was "unbelievable" that Chan could be expected to take a flight to Taiwan by himself, "completely ignoring the safety of passengers on the same flights in order to serve the political arrangement of a 'surrender'".

 It said Taiwan had repeatedly asked for legal cooperation.